Backyard Baseball 2001: Remaster

 Following the release of Backyard Baseball '97, a remastered version of the original Backyard Baseball title, a remaster of Backyard Baseball 2001 was announced for release on Windows via Steam under the slightly truncated title of Backyard Baseball '01.
 It was released on July 8, 2025, on Steam and mobile devices.
 As with Backyard Baseball '97, it was developed by Mega Cat Studios and published by Playground Productions.
-It is the only sequel entry among the five Backyard Sports sub-series (Baseball, Soccer, Football, Basketball, and Hockey) to be remastered, as all the other sub-series will only see their first entries remastered.
+It is the only sequel entry among the five Backyard Sports sub-series (Baseball, Soccer, Football, Basketball, and Backyard Hockey) to be remastered, as all the other sub-series only saw their first entries remastered, and the only remaster to maintain its original sports league license, as the National Football League and the National Hockey League did not return for the respective remasters of Backyard Football '99 and Backyard Hockey '02, likely due to Electronic Arts holding the exclusive video game rights to both through their Madden NFL and NHL series.

 Every professional player from the original 2000 release except for Barry Bonds, Frank Thomas and Ken Griffey Jr. appear on the re-release; the three missing players are replaced with generic players with the same stats.
-Furthermore, the remaster changes the Cleveland Indians to the Cleveland Guardians, (Note: See also Cleveland Indians name and logo controversy) removes "Oakland" from the Athletics' name, replaces the MLBPA license with the MLBPAA license, and removes the digital scans of the professionals' trading cards (as Pacific Trading Cards, who provided the scans, was sold off in 2004).
+(Note: Griffey is also replaced in the opening sequence by Mo Vaughn, then of the Anaheim Angels.)
+Furthermore, the remaster changes the Cleveland Indians to the Cleveland Guardians, (Note: See also Cleveland Indians name and logo controversy) removes "Oakland" from the Athletics' name, replaces the MLBPA license with the MLBPAA license, (Note: The MLBPA logo from the time of the original release still appears on the scoreboard during cutscenes.) and removes the digital scans of the professionals' trading cards (as Pacific Trading Cards, who provided the scans, was sold off in 2004).
 The remaster also removes online play from the original release, although it can be restored on the Windows release by editing an INI file.

 Reception

 Backyard Baseball 2001 has received positive reviews from critics.
-The game received a score of 4.5 out of 5 from macHOME, a score of 89 out of 100 from Gamer's Pulse and a score of 3 out of 5 from PCMag. macHOME, in particular, praised the game's addition of real-life baseball players as playable characters and, while noting its online mode's exclusive availability on Windows, stated that children playing the game on Mac would still have plenty of the game's content to enjoy.
+The game received a score of 4.5 out of 5 from MacHome, a score of 89 out of 100 from Gamer's Pulse and a score of 3 out of 5 from PCMag.
+MacHome, in particular, praised the game's addition of real-life baseball players as playable characters and, while noting its online mode's exclusive availability on Windows, stated that children playing the game on Mac would still have plenty of the game's content to enjoy.
 Gamer's Pulse felt that the game was perfect for children but stated that its sound effects might annoy parents over time and that children might get too addicted to the game.
 PCMag gave Backyard Baseball 2001 a mixed review, saying that while the game was fun, it would be too difficult for younger players and uninteresting for older players.